taktak-hi/Deep-Learning-Specialization/README.md

    * Be able to apply sequence models to audio applications, including **speech recognition and music synthesis**.

 ### Programming Assignments
-* The assignments for this course are as follows:
 * Building a recurrent neural network - step by step
 * Dinosaur Island - Character-Level Language Modeling
 * Jazz improvisation with LSTM
 * Operations on word vectors - Debiasing
 * Emojify
 * Neural Machine Translation with Attention
 * Trigger word detection

 ## Specialization Certificate
-* The Deep Learning Specialization is designed to prepare learners to participate in the development of cutting-edge AI technology, and to understand the capability, the challenges, and the consequences of the rise of deep learning.
+The Deep Learning Specialization is designed to prepare learners to participate in the development of cutting-edge AI technology, and to understand the capability, the challenges, and the consequences of the rise of deep learning.
 Through five interconnected courses, learners develop a profound knowledge of the hottest AI algorithms, mastering deep learning from its foundations (neural networks) to its industry applications (Computer Vision, Natural Language Processing, Speech Recognition, etc.).